jupyter-book/mystmd/docs/citations.md

 thumbnail: ./thumbnails/citations.png
 ---

 Citations automatically show up in your site, including a references section at the bottom of the page.
 These citations are able to be clicked on to see more information, like the abstract.
-There are two different ways to add citations to your documents: (1) adding a markdown link to a [DOI](wiki:Digital_object_identifier); and (2) by adding a bibtex file, which can be exported from any reference manager, and adding a `cite` role to your content.
+There are two different ways to add citations to your documents: (1) adding a markdown link to a [DOI](wiki:Digital_object_identifier); and (2) by adding a BibTeX file, which can be exported from any reference manager, and adding a `cite` role to your content.

 +++